javiercorrochano/PaperAutonomousCar/README.md

-# Improving Autonomous Driving Learning based on Chroma Key and Augmented Image Techniques
+# Lane Following Learning based on Semantic Segmentation with Chroma Key and Image Superposition

 ## Authors ✒️